 Install Visual Studio 2017 from www.visualstudio.com/.
 Make sure you select the Mobile development with .NET workload.
 The installer will automatically download the tools and SDKs needed for iOS and Android development.
 If you're already installed Visual Studio 2017, run the installer and check the Mobile Developer with .NET workload.

 Once the installation completes (and you’ve performed any request reboot), launch Visual Studio.

 It is highly recommended that each developer have a unique Mac machine to work with.
-While multiple connections are, in theory, possible, it is against the Apple licensing.
-Additionally, the simulator and build tools are CPU intensive; having multiple instances running drastically slows everything down and can cause both performance issues and build/runtime failures.
+While multiple connections are possible, it is against Apple licensing.
+Additionally, the simulator and build tools are CPU intensive; having multiple instances running can cause signifigant performance issues and build/runtime failures.

 You will need to do all the below steps on the cloud-based Mac, just like the local variation.

 Make sure your Mac is running the latest version of macOS (e.g. El Capitan).